Overview

 Clean

-and rinse the dentures and replace in the patient's mouth.
+and rinse the dentures and replace in the person's mouth.

 Finally,

-wipe and dry the patient's lips and chin; make the patient comfortable.
+wipe and dry the person's lips and chin; make the person comfortable.

 Note: